dotslashgabut/immersive-audio-player-lyric-video-maker/README.md

   - **2:1** (Cinematic Landscape)
 - **Smart Overlays**: Automatically generates metadata overlays for "Now Playing" visuals.
 - **High-Fidelity Rendering**: Uses H.264 High Profile for crisp text and smooth 60fps video.

+### 🛠 Technical Architecture
+- **Rendering Engine**: Highly optimized **Canvas 2D** pipeline.
+Text rendering is handled natively by the browser, ensuring perfect clarity and compatibility with all languages and writing systems.
+- **OffscreenCanvas Ready**: The application structure decouples rendering logic from the UI thread (`utils/canvasRenderer.ts`).
+This architecture supports `OffscreenCanvas` and Web Workers, enabling potential future upgrades for background rendering or "lag-free" exports on lower-end devices.
+- **WebGPU Note**: While not currently used, the modular design allows for a hybrid approach in the future (e.g., using WebGPU for background visualizers while keeping Canvas 2D for crisp text overlays).

 ## Keyboard Shortcuts